 Dorchester Habitat welcomes newest Homeowner!

 On January 4, 2018, Dorchester Habitat for Humanity presented the keys to the Baker family to celebrate their newest Habitat home built in Dorchester County.
 At the Home Dedication, Leander Baker and her family were welcomed into their home on Rambo Drive in Summerville.
-Volunteers, home sponsors, and dignitaries were in attendance to celebrate the 59th family that Habitat has helped into homeownership.
+Non profit organization Volunteers, home sponsors, and dignitaries were in attendance to celebrate the 59th family that Habitat has helped into homeownership.

 Leander Baker and her three daughters, Victoria, Elizabeth and Isabel, have eagerly anticipated the day they can finally call 322 Rambo Drive their home.
 They contributed over 400 hours of “sweat equity” working on the construction of their home, partner families homes, in the ReStore and at Habitat events.
 Leander makes monthly payments towards her interest-free mortgage, which in turn will go toward building more Habitat homes.